Aayu095/DidiDial/README.md

 **🏆 Built with ❤️ for social impact and women's empowerment**

 *Together, we're bridging the digital divide and creating a more inclusive world where every woman has access to the knowledge and tools she needs to thrive.*

-**⭐ Star this repo if you believe in empowering women through technology!**

 </div>